 It all starts with the guitar body.
 Electric guitars come in a few different types of body styles.
 The most basic kind of solid-body guitar is cut from a flat slab of wood called a body blank.
 High-end guitars may utilize one solid piece of wood, where other guitars often feature two or more pieces of the same wood species glued together.

 A good example of the classic solid-body guitar design is the Fender Stratocaster.
 Though they are contoured, Strats are basically flat on the top and the back.

-Another style of solid-body electric guitar is the carved top.
-While their backs are flat their tops have a slight rounded arch to them.
+Another style of the solid-body electric guitar is the carved top.
+While their backs are flat their tops have a slightly rounded arch to them.

 As you’ll see when we get into tonewoods a little later, there are sonic reasons guitar companies choose to pair certain woods together.
 But the cosmetic impact of a specialized top is not to be discounted.
 A translucent finish over a flame or quilted-maple top can look absolutely gorgeous.

 Understanding the different types of electric guitars can help you make the best choice for your playing style and goals.
 Carved-top guitars are regarded as somewhat more elegant than the typical solid-body and often incorporate more refined appointments.
 However, in reality, there are good and bad examples of both styles.

 Like electric guitars, the way an acoustic guitar is built is a big deal.
 Acoustic guitar bodies have a few basic components.
 The top, back, and sides may be made from the same wood or different species.
 In budget guitars, some or all of these parts may be made of wood laminates instead of solid woods in order to cut down on cost and still give you a quality instrument.